 “Control’s good,” Minjae said.
 “Until it eats you alive.”

-Onyx looked at him properly then.
+Onyx stared at him.
 “You?”

 Minjae gave a half laugh.
 “What, you think I was born with the personality of a security breach?
-NuYu rewrote more code in me than I care to remember.
+NuYu wrote more code in me than I care to remember, and then they tried to erase me.
 I left before they could finish the job.”
+He snapped a connection back into place, and the servo twitched.

 Onyx’s voice dropped a little.
 “And you joined us.”